Listyo Sigit Prabowo

-Listyo Sigit Prabowo (born 5 May 1969) is an Indonesian Police-General, who is currently the Chief of the Indonesian National Police (Kapolri).
+Police-General Listyo Sigit Prabowo (born 5 May 1969) is an Indonesian high ranking police officer, who is currently the Chief of the Indonesian National Police (Kapolri).
 He was previously the Head of the Criminal Investigation Agency (Bareskrim), and was inaugurated by President Joko Widodo as new National Police Chief on 27 January 2021.

 Early life and education

-Prabowo was born on 5 May 1969 in Ambon, Maluku.
+Prabowo was born on 5 May 1969 in Ambon, Maluku, as the son of Sutrisno, an air force officer of Javanese descent from Yogyakarta who was posted in that city.
 He graduated from the National Police Academy in 1991.
 He is married to Juliati Sapta Dewi Magdalena (Diana Listyo).
 The couple have two sons and a daughter.
-He is also the second Christian head of police in the history of Indonesia.
+He is also the second Protestant head of police in the history of Indonesia after Widodo Budidarmo.

 Career

-He began his career as a police officer in the Tangerang Police.
+He began his career as a police officer in the Tangerang police division of the Banten provincial police district.
 He held several posts, such as Chief of Police of Pati (2009), Chief of Police of Sukoharjo (2009), Deputy Chief of Semarang Metropolitan Police (2010), and Deputy Chief of Surakarta Metropolitan Police (2011).
 In 2014, he was assigned to be President Joko Widodo's adjutant.
 Then he served as Chief of Banten Regional Police (2016), Chief Division of Profession and Internal Security Division (2018), and Chief of Criminal Investigation Agency (2019).